valincius/RemoteMediatr/README.md

 ## Setup
 1. Add library references
-    - In your client/frontend project add a nuget reference to `Valincius.RemoteMediatr.Client`
+    - In your client/frontend project add a nuget reference to `RemoteMediatr.Client`
-    - In your server/backend project add a nuget reference to `Valincius.RemoteMediatr.Server`
+    - In your server/backend project add a nuget reference to `RemoteMediatr.Server`
 2. Add `builder.Services.AddRemoteMediatr(opt => { opt.BaseAddress = new Uri(builder.HostEnvironment.BaseAddress); });` to your client startup
 3. Add `app.MapRemoteMediatrListener(typeof(DemoApp.Shared.Requests).Assembly);` to your server startup
     - `services.AddMediatR` should be called before this